maede97/MinusMinusEnergy/README.md

 # MinusMinusEnergy

 ### A BETH2019 project for the SwissEnergy Challenge
 MinusMinusEnergy is a blockchain project which was created in February 2019 during the BETH Hackathon at ETH Zurich.
+A list of features added after the challange is provided in [Changelog after BETH2019](#changelog-after-beth2019)

 ![Full Demo](doc/demo/fullDemo.gif)
 #### Web interface that allows the user to select the amount of tokens he wants to pay and how much should go to the fund

-# Demo #
+#### Demo

-**Run Demo**
-* Run these commands
+Run these commands
 ```sh
 $ git clone https://github.com/maede97/MinusMinusEnergy.git
 $ cd MinusMinusEnergy